bumbleborn/bumbleblog/README.md

 A relevant Jekyll Github Issue: <https://github.com/jekyll/jekyll/issues/332>

-### Contact Form

-The contact form uses <https://formspree.io/>.
-It will require you to fill the form out and submit it once, before going live, to confirm your email.

-More setup instructions and advanced options can be found at [https://formspree.io](https://formspree.io/)

 ### Disqus

 To configure Disqus, set up a [Disqus site](https://disqus.com/admin/create/) with the same name as your site.
 Then, in `_config.yml`, edit the `disqus_shortname` value to enable Disqus.